Digi-so/G234Wb/README.md

-# John Doe - UI Portfolio
+# John Watson - UI Portfolio

 Welcome to our UI portfolio!
 This website showcases our work as  Web Developers and UI/UX Designer.
 It includes sections for  biography, services, skills, statistics, portfolio, and contact information.